poonchuanan/tp/docs/UserGuide.md

 ```

 #### Chaining a feature that is not accepted
-* When you input contains features that are not accepted such as
+* When your input contains features that are not accepted such as
 > `bye && graph`

 ```